Madaari (2016 film): Plot

-For a long time, there is silence from the kidnapper and everyone is left guessing as who it might be, and at the same time the investigation is kept extremely secret, so as to keep the kidnapper(s) from killing Rohan.
+For a long time, there is silence from the kidnapper and everyone is left guessing as to who it might be, and at the same time, the investigation is kept extremely secret, so as to keep the kidnapper(s) from killing Rohan.
 Behind the scenes, the security agencies try to find the location of the kidnapper without raising any kind of suspicion.
 Rohan is actually kidnapped by Nirmal after being drugged by him.
 Rohan shows his anger towards Nirmal for kidnapping him.
 Nirmal shows Rohan a pre-recorded video of his friend Cheeku who is in a drugged state struggling with fear.
-Nirmal tells Rohan that Cheeku will be killed if he refuses to co-operate with him.
+Nirmal tells Rohan that Cheeku will be killed if he refuses to cooperate with him.
 Nirmal keeps traveling via public transport to evade his location.

-One day, Nirmal calls Cheeku's father to convey a message to the Home Minister that Rohan was abducted on purpose.
+One day, Nirmal calls Cheeku's father to convey a message to the Home Minister, Prashant Goswami, that Rohan was abducted on purpose.
 His demand is that he wants his son, who was lost in an act of negligence by the government, to be found.
 It is then revealed that Nirmal had a happy family with his son, Apu (short for Apurva) after his wife left them.
 Apu died when a bridge collapsed on him on his way to school.
 Moved and depressed by his loss, Nirmal decided to seek revenge from the politicians and others responsible for the death of his son.